megatron-uk/pc98launcher/README.md

 The `series` field is a text name of the larger game series in which the game is based, useful for those games in which there are more than one game (Doom and Doom II, for example).
 You can use the __filter__ option within the application to find all games within the same series, as long as they are tagged up with the correct metadata.

+The `genre` field notes the type of gameplay within the game (RPG, Action, Sports, Puzzle, etc).
+As with `series` you can use the application __filter__ facility to restrict the display of games to just one type of genre if desired.
+Again, you need to set this metadata in order to make use of it within the interface, otherwise it will be treated as blank.

+Finally, the `start` and `alt_start` data determines which exe should be launched when the game is selected.
+By convention I would reccomend the main game executable or batch file is set for the `start` value, and any stand-alone cinematics, or sound configuration utlity is set for the `alt_start` value.

 An example is shown below:

 ```